Q: How long can eggs be left outside once they've been laid before being refrigerated?

 A: You will want to gather eggs every day, and refrigerate them as soon as they've been gathered.
 This keeps them freshest.
 However, in the "good old days," of course, eggs were not refrigerated right away.
 That's surprising to many people!

-The reason we refrigerate eggs in modern times is that if there *has* been any bacterial penetration through the bloom and the egg shell, refrigeration keep the bacteria from growing quickly and spoiling your egg, so eggs kept under immediate and constant refrigeration are less likely to have serious bacterial problems.
+The reason we refrigerate eggs in modern times is that if there *has* been any bacterial penetration through the bloom and the egg shell--and dirty eggs are more likely to see that--then refrigeration keeps the bacteria from growing quickly and spoiling your egg, so eggs kept under immediate and constant refrigeration are less likely to have serious bacterial problems.
 Plus, unrefrigerated eggs age more quickly, and will eventually lose their good taste, even if they don't actually become rotten, per se.
-In sum, it is just sensible to refrigerate your eggs to keep them as fresh as possible.
+In sum, it is just sensible to refrigerate your eggs to keep them as fresh and tasty as possible.
 If you are selling eggs, your state probably has laws outlining proper refrigeration and storage requirements, too, so be sure to check those.

 For more information about what happens to eggs as they age, you can read this study regarding the differences between keeping eggs refrigerated vs unrefrigerated from Mother Earth News, plus their very interesting tasting notes and many long term storage methods you may not have ever heard of.
 As you see at the link above, they also conclude that refrigerating unwashed eggs is best, but it is still interesting to read about the other methods they tested and to see what happened as the eggs aged.